-Glyphosate has turned up in breast milk, women’s blood, urine, animals’ organs, air, rain, and streams.
+Glyphosate has turned up in our food, women’s blood, human urine, animals’ organs, air, rain, and streams.
 It has been found to cross the placental barrier in an in vitro (not in living humans) study.

 - Women’s blood